el-hult/CarOde/readme.md

 # Car Ode example

-This project explores how to use a stiff solver written in fortran, to solve car physics simulations according to the outline in https://www.asawicki.info/Mirror/Car%20Physics%20for%20Games/Car%20Physics%20for%20Games.html
+This project explores how to use a stiff solver written in fortran, to solve car physics simulations according to the outline in https://www.asawicki.info/Mirror/Car%20Physics%20for%20Games/Car%20Physics%20for%20Games.html Its purpose is to be a note for my memory

 The issue with the simulation rules presented in that blog post is that they are stiff.
 It is alluded to in the post, and they claim they solved it with a RK$ integrator.
 However, I did not have any luck achieving acceptable performance with that, and had to use some stiff solver.
 After looking around ad ODE solvers for Haskell, I decided to do like `scipy.integrate.solve_ivp` and interface with ODEPACK https://computing.llnl.gov/projects/odepack/software , specifically the adaptive solver LSODA which chooses between a stiff and a nonstiff solver as needed.